KevinDepedri/Automated-Planning/README.md

 ***
 # Running the planners
-To run the planners on the domain and problem files of this assignment, first of all download this repository
+To run the planners on the domain and problem files of this assignment you will need, first of all, to download this repository
 1. Get to your workspace
   ```bash
 cd <your_workspace>